 worth as a commodity is what is most inconstant: a rhythmic accounting of our works

 So that’s it, alors.
 Bah ouais, Johnson was right: You start at that point on which you

 stand and go backward, randomly picking apart that living carrion you call your own

-body’s viaggio though spatial dynamics.
+body’s viaggio through spatial dynamics.
 It’s only an hour or so, a span of falling rhythm

 wound into clock-ticks which you think of as moving forward; a constant juxtaposition of